stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 This involves uploading the image data to the hardware in a similar fashion to the vertex buffers in the previous chapter.
 However textures also make use of _pipeline barriers_ to transform the image to the appropriate layout during the loading process.

-The process of loading a texture consists of the following steps:

-1. Load the native image.

-2. Transform the image to a format and structure supported by Vulkan.

-3. Copy the image data to a staging buffer.

-4. Create a texture on the hardware.

-5. Transition the texture so it is ready for the image.

-6. Copy the staged image data to the texture.

-7. Transition the texture to a layout ready for sampling.

-Note that unlike the swapchain images the application is responsible for allocating and managing texture images, therefore the existing Vulkan image class will be refactored accordingly.
+Unlike the swapchain images the application is responsible for allocating and managing texture images, therefore the existing Vulkan image class will be refactored accordingly.

 The following additional components and changes are required: